Distance: 42-mile loop

 Note 11/12: Geysers Road, along with Chalk Hill Road and Pine Flat Road, was a victim of the Kincaide Fire.
-I assume the landscape was reduced to ash, but Richard (in his comment below) says it’s OK.
+I was afraid the landscape was reduced to ash, but Richard (in his comment below) says it’s OK.

 Many areas have the “Big Ride,” the one you do on the day you want to put in some miles and do some work.
 In the Wine Country, the Big Ride is Geysers Road (when it isn’t Stewarts Point/Skaggs Springs Rd.).

 When I reached the beginning of the Geysers Road climb, I was stopped by a group of road maintenance guys and we got to talking.
 Did I really want to do this?, one of them asked.
 Geysers, he said, was a mess.
 Long and steep, with a surface that was at its best broken pavement, at its worst full of gravel, rocks, and fallen plant material, with frequent stretches of dirt road and spots of minimally repaired earthquake damage where the road “just falls off.”
 Also no water or other reprovisioning opportunities, and little to no cell service.

 As it turns out, he was absolutely right, but it’s a wonderful ride nonetheless and nothing to be feared.
 Except for one hard mile of 14-15% climbing, all the elevation gain (I recorded 4300 ft) is thoroughly manageable, and the scenery is stunning.
 As with all Wine Country riding, the road surface is indeed poor, varying from sorta OK to wretched, but the worst of it is on the ascent, when you’re doing 5-7 mph and it’s not an issue.
 I found the earthquake sections geologically fascinating.
 And the isolation is a large part of the appeal—after I passed the turn-off to the gravel pit 3 miles in I can’t remember seeing a single vehicle.